SUSY_FLAVOR v2.5: a computational tool for FCNC and CP-violating processes in the MSSM: Resummation of chirally enhanced corrections

 } \\ After call to {\tt set\_resummation\_level} with {\tt ilev$\neq$ 0}, \code{} calculates the values of bare Yukawa couplings and CKM matrix elements (i.e. the values of the MSSM Lagrangian parameters) and starts to use in loop calculations appropriately corrected effective Higgs boson and supersymmetric particle couplings, automatically taking into account resummation of enhanced higher order terms.

 One should keep in mind that if the chirally enhanced corrections are very large relation between bare and effective physical fermion masses and CKM matrix elements involve a significant degree of fine-tuning and one might also encounter numerical instabilities using the program.
 Therefore, the routines performing the resummation should be used with care.
 One can reasonably assume that resummation works properly in the decoupling limit $v_1,v_2\ll M_{SUSY}$ as long as the difference between the bare and physical quantities is at least not significantly larger than the physical values themselves.
 Setting the actual ``safety condition'' is left to the \code{} users.
-To facilitate that, the routine {\tt chiral\_corr\_size} calculates the ratios of the bare quantities of the superpotential to the (effective) physical quantities \bea \delta X_{corr} = \left|{X_{\rm{bare}} - X_{\rm{effective}}\over X_{\rm{effective}}}\right| \eea for all Yukawa couplings and CKM matrix elements.\\[2mm] {
+To facilitate that, the blocks {\tt SFLAV\_CHIRAL\_YUKAWA} and {\tt SFLAV\_CHIRAL\_CKM} in the \code{} output file list the relative size of differences between the bare Yukawa couplings and CKM matrix elements of the superpotential and the (effective) physical quantities, calculated as \bea \delta X_{corr} = \left|{X_{\rm{bare}} - X_{\rm{effective}}\over X_{\rm{effective}}}\right| \eea